kytos-ng/documentation/tutorials/napps/switch_l2.rst

 Follow the intructions in this |Link|_ to publish your Napp

-Now that you have published your NApp.
-Install and run your *<username>/of_l2ls* NApp:
+Now that you have published your NApp, install and run it:

 .. code-block:: console